-The tunnels played a vital role in the late 19th Century china clay industry and the walls remain coated in the historic white clay today.
+The tunnels played a vital role in the early 20th Century china clay industry and the walls remain coated in the historic white clay today.

 Director here at the Shipwreck Treasure Museum, Alex Smit, said: “It’s been wonderful to see so many families enjoying the festive tunnels and we’ve had some really positive feedback.’

 “The tunnels will be open throughout the Twixmas period for people and provide a great added attraction as part of a brisk December walk on Charlestown’s beach, plus dogs are welcome too,” he added.